dvdsmpsn/dvdsmpsn.github.io/pii-viewer-for-google-analytics.md

 Sending personally identifiable information (PII) to Google Analytics is strictly prohibited, but sending a unique user ID <em>is</em> in a custom dimension is permitted.
 This extension allows you to map the user ID stored in Google Analytics to locally stored PII such as name and email address.

-Rather than building your own custom integration to map this data together, you can simply reference a locally stored CSV file (or use the in-built Mailchimp integration) and let this Chrome extension do the hard work.
+Rather than building your own custom integration to map this data together, you can simply reference a locally stored CSV file (or use the in-built Mailchimp integration) and let this extension do the hard work.
 This means that you full comply with the Google Analytics privacy policy, but get to understand your visitor data.

 **Update**